bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bendixson.md

 **Bendixson** taught at Stockholm, then from 1913 to 1927 he was rector of Stockholm University.
 He worked on set theory and differential equations.
 He is best remembered for the Poincaré - Bendixson theorem.

 ### Mathematical Profile (Excerpt):
-* Ivar was born into a middle class family.
 * After attending a new primary school, Ivar studied at a secondary school in Stockholm.
 * In 1879 Bendixson went to Uppsala University, the oldest institution of higher learning in Sweden, and he graduated with the equivalent of a Master's degree on 27 January 1881.
 * By the time Bendixson graduated from Uppsala, Stockholm University was open and he studied there.
 * On 10 June 1890 Bendixson was appointed as a docent at Stockholm University.
-* Anna, who was about eighteen months older than Bendixson, was the daughter of the banker Johan Lind.
 * In 1899 Bendixson substituted for the Professor of Pure Mathematics at the Royal Technological Institute and then he was promoted to professor there on 26 January 1900.
 * Bendixson showed his exceptional talent for mathematics from the beginning of his student days and, as he progressed, these talents became more and more obvious.
 * As a young student Bendixson made his name by proving a theorem which he included in a letter which he wrote to Cantor, the letter being published in Volume 2 of Acta Mathematica.